 Yes!
 You will receive your final edited digital images on a USB with permission to use your images for personal use.
 The images are high resolution and are not watermarked so you are not restricted in print size.
 I will also upload the images to a password protected online gallery for you so that you can share them with friends and family if you wish.

-I have been told that I have the fastest turnaround on wedding photographs.
-It is my goal to have all of your photographs online in a private gallery ready to view and share with loved ones within a month after your wedding.
+It is my goal to have all of your photographs uploaded to a private online gallery to share with your loved ones about 4-6 weeks after your wedding day.

 YES!
 Absolutely!
 My husband and I would be honoured to sign as your 2 required witnesses for your elopement.